 A young man in green NHS uniform came through the curtains.
 He told me that he was the anaesthetist who would be putting me under.
 We conducted a quick Q&A and he left.
 I returned to my book, but I couldn’t concentrate.
 Like dental appointments and job interviews, the waiting turned out to be the worst part.
 After the anaesthetist’s visit, a nurse came in to administer my pre-med.

 I lay on my bed and eventually, I heard footsteps approaching.
 The curtains were pulled open, and I was wheeled off to surgery at last.
-On the way to the anaesthetia room, the pre-meds kicked in and I rambled on like a drunk to those around me.
-I told a nurse that I was looking forward to being knocked out, as I didn’t sleep well at home, due to being woken early most mornings by lorries unloading at the supermarket just outside my flat.
+On the way to the anaesthetia room, the pre-meds kicked in and I rambled on to those around me.
 Then things moved swiftly.
 The anaesthetist I had spoken to earlier suddenly appeared at my left side.

 “Remember me?” he said.
-I half expected him to continue with “Benny Blanco from the Bronx”, such was the suddenness of his appearance.
-He administered the anaesthetic, and within seconds the drugs enveloped me like a warm blanket, wonderfully soothing for a brief moment, until my consciousness was switched off instantaneously, like an electric light.
+I nodded and garbled some pre-med affected response.
+He administered the anaesthetic, and within seconds the drugs enveloped me like a warm blanket, wonderfully soothing for a brief moment, until my consciousness was switched off instantaneously.
 I was out.

 When I started to come round, I became aware of where I was and, as is common among those recovering from general anaesthetic, I wondered if I’d actually had the operation.
 I moved slightly and soreness in my chest told me that I had.
 On seeing me stir, a nurse came over to check on me and she confirmed that the operation had gone well.
 Soon after this I was taken back to the ward.

 The soreness increased in intensity, I guess as a result of the anaesthetic wearing off.
 I had what were effectively five stab wounds in my torso through which the surgeon had performed keyhole surgery.
 One cut below my breastbone was much larger than the others – but still small when compared to the cholecystectomy scars of pre-keyhole days.
-I noticed rust coloured iodine stains on my paper underwear (at least I hope it was iodine).
+I noticed rust coloured iodine stains on my paper underwear.

 I slept and rested and nurses came in to check on my progress.
 My lift home arrived and I got dressed with some difficulty.
 I felt dazed and sore as I walked out of the hospital.
 It was raining heavily outside and as I approached the huge revolving door at the hospital entrance, a woman coming the other way just missed poking me in the chest with the tip of her umbrella.
 Now that would have hurt.